-These indications of low adoption of practices Nigerian international best in environmental valuation practice as well as its for the larger number of low use internationally-recognized purposes of valuation are a show of the low competence of Nigeria for Biodiversity valuers in (Environmental) Valuation - confirmed by a ttest.
+adoption These indications of low Nigerian practices international best environmental valuation practice as well as its for the larger number of low use internationally-recognized purposes of valuation are a show of the low competence of Nigeria for Biodiversity valuers in (Environmental) Valuation - confirmed by a ttest.
 This satisfies the Objective which is to determine the extent to which Nigerian Valuers are competent in international best practices on biodiversity valuation.
 These indications of low adoption of international best practices in Nigerian environmental valuation practice have satisfied the Objective which is to determine the extent to which Nigerian Valuers are competent in international best practices of biodiversity valuation.